quocdatestweb/spring_mvc_commerce/README.md

   5. Download and enable the `Spring Boot Extension Pack` extension in vscode.
 The extension can be downloaded from https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack.
   6. Download and enable the `Extension Pack for Java extension` in vscode.
 The extension can be downloaded from https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack.
   7. Clone the `source code` from https://github.com/quocdatestweb/spring_mvc_commerce.git and open it in vscode.
-  8. Set up database with XAMPP
+  8. Set up Websever and database with XAMPP
   9. Press `ctrl + shift + p` in vscode and enter `Spring Boot Dashboard:run...`.
 The application should now be running.

   - [x] Full CURL commands or Postman snapshots to verify the APIs (include full request endpoints, HTTP Headers and request payload if any).